jondot/roundtrip/README.md

 ## Installation

 You have a couple of options of running Roundtrip.
+It runs fine on MRI 1.9.x, and JRuby in 1.9 compatibility mode.

 ### Heroku